thomivy/obsidian-supertino/README.md

 3. **Less visual noise** — Content is the key.
 Cupertino makes Obsidian blend in system style, so you can focus on what you're typing.

 Cupertino is designed as I use Obsidian, while I'm trying to focus on being consistent, inconsistency happens.
 If you spot any, feel free to submit issues.

+## Performance

+Cupertino is very resource heavy due to the amount of blur and calculation used.
+Performance issue is known and will not be fixed nor addressed further.
+Unless Obsidian optimizes the app, I can't do anything about it.

 ## Support